 - 2.1.
 This policy has a significant impact on the 'daily life' of the academy, and as such is linked to several policies.
-Throughout this 'Behaviour for Learning Policy' there is reference to the following Department for Education (DfE) documents, which should be read in conjunction with this policy: - Exclusion from maintained schools, academies and pupil referral units in England 2017. - The School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012. - Preventing and Tackling Bullying: advice for headteachers, staff and governing bodies 2017. - DfE and ACPO Drug Advice for Schools 2012. - Use of Reasonable Force in Schools 2013. - Behaviour and Discipline in Schools: guidance for headteachers and staff 2020. - Screening, Searching and Confiscation: advice for schools 2018 - Keeping Children Safe In Education 2021 - EEF Improving Behaviour In Schools 2019 - 2.2.
+Throughout this 'Behaviour for Learning Policy' there is reference to the following Department for Education (DfE) documents, which should be read in conjunction with this policy: - Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement until September 2023 Preventing and Tackling Bullying: advice for headteachers, staff and governing bodies 2017. - DfE and ACPO Drug Advice for Schools 2012. - Use of Reasonable Force in Schools 2013 (update pending) - Behaviour and Discipline in Schools: guidance for headteachers and staff 2022. - Screening, Searching and Confiscation: advice for schools 2022 - Keeping Children Safe In Education 2023 - 2.2.
 In addition there are a number of policies linked to this policy, including: - SEN Policy - Teaching and Learning Policies - Anti-Bullying Policy - Child Protection and Safeguarding Policy - Attendance and Punctuality Policy for Students - Prevent Policy - 2.3.
 This policy links with the Equality Act 2010, specifically the academy's responsibility to make reasonable adjustments for students who are considered to have a disability, as defined by the act. - 2.4.
-This policy links to the Department of Education's statutory guidance and related legislation including; Education and Inspections Act 2006.
+This policy links to the Department of Education's statutory guidance and related legislation including; Education and Inspections Act 2006. - 2.5.

-2.5.
 The academy reserves the right to apply the DfE guidance above, and any future changes to statutory regulations, in full.